 15. Introductory offers and free trials

 15.1.
 Our introductory offers are available only when paying by continuous payment method (direct debit or continuous credit card).
 Direct debit is only available in the UK.
 Once your introductory period has come to an end, your subscription will continue at a higher rate unless you cancel.
 This follow on rate will be stated to you at the time you subscribe and will be re-iterated in a confirmation email or letter shortly after subscribing.
 You can cancel anytime within your introductory period to avoid moving onto the higher rate, though cancellations may take up to a week to process.
-If your subscription upgrades to a higher rate before you’re able to cancel, you have 14 days from payment to cancel and claim a refund.
 We recommend cancelling by contacting us and by getting in touch directly with your bank.
 One subscription per household.

 15.2.
 Free trials are considered introductory offers and, as such, also require customers to enter some form of continuous payment information before the free trial commences.
 Towards the end of your free trial, you will automatically move onto the higher rate stated to you at the point of subscribing.
 Once again, you can avoid moving onto a higher rate by cancelling within your free trial period, though cancellations may take up to a week to process.
 Please note that some extended trial offers are only available to customers living in the UK.

 15.3.
-Both introductory offers and free trials are only available to any given customer once in a six month period.
-We reserve the right to reject anyone attempting to claim a second introductory offer or free trial within the same six months.
+Both introductory offers and free trials are only available to new customers, therefore if you have previously taken a trial offer you will immediately be charged the follow on rate for any further offers.
 Please note that free trials are not available for print only subscriptions.
 This is stated on the initial payment page and in your confirmation correspondence.
-We reserve the right to withdraw a customer's eligibility to a free gift if they are suspected of being in breach of these terms and conditions.
+We reserve the right to withdraw a customer's eligibility to a free gift if they are suspected of being in breach of our terms and conditions.

 15.4 Free gift items can take up to 21 days to dispatch and 28 days to be delivered in the UK (longer in other countries).
 Only subscribers with their auto-renew function still on are eligible to receive their free gift.

 15.5 Where subscription offers comprise a free gift containing alcohol, you must be 18 or over to place an order.
-Our courier may ask for proof of ID upon delivery.
+Our courier will ask for proof of ID upon delivery.

 16. Gift cards